Tag Archives: Children

 Grade: B+

-It’s quite reassuring when a magical animated feature comes down the pike.
+It’s pretty reassuring when a magical animated feature comes down the pike.
 Too often, the mainstream multiplex summer offerings are trite or too ‘kiddish’ for my tastes.
-Soul (2020) is creative, colorful, sentimental, with a terrific musical score composed by Trent Reznor (Nine Inch Nails).

-The writing is fresh and inventive with gorgeous animation that feels magical.
+The writing is fresh and inventive, with gorgeous animation that feels magical.
 I did not see the film on the big screen and bet it would have made the experience even more delightful.

-Soul is not too dark nor is it too trivial.
-It contains the perfect balance of humanism, darkness, and hope.
-The title can be construed with a double meaning.
 Based on the musical angle, the lead character is a piano player, the soul could mean rhythm, but I’m only half right.
 An out-of-body or celestial experience and the essence of a living being are also part of his soul.

-While watching the film I kept ruminating over how lovely and inspirational a film like Soul is during a crushing pandemic.
+While watching the film, I kept ruminating over how lovely and inspirational a film like Soul is during a crushing pandemic.
 It has heart and magic.

-Unfulfilled music teacher Joe Gardner (Jamie Foxx) finally lands the gig of a lifetime at the best jazz club in town supporting legendary Dorothea Williams (Angela Bassett).
-But his excitement gets the best of him and he stumbles into a manhole on a New York City street.
+Unfulfilled music teacher Joe Gardner (Jamie Foxx) finally lands the gig of a lifetime at the best jazz club in town, supporting legendary Dorothea Williams (Angela Bassett).
+But his excitement gets the best of him, and he stumbles into a maintenance hole on a New York City street.

-Lying comatose, Joe enters a fantastical place: The Great Before.
-There, he teams up with soul 22 (Tina Fey), and together they find the answers to some of life’s biggest questions while embarking on a journey in the switched bodies of Joe and a therapy cat.
+Lying in a coma, Joe enters a fantastical place: The Great Before.
+There, he teams up with Soul 22 (Tina Fey), and together they find the answers to some of life’s biggest questions while embarking on a journey in the switched bodies of Joe and a therapy cat.

-Set in the massive Big Apple itself the film offers so much hustle, bustle, and life.
+Set in the massive Big Apple itself, the film offers a wealth of hustle, bustle, and life.
 I adored the setting.
-The smokey jazz club with sultry set design and creative music made me immersed in the wonderful surroundings.
+The smoky jazz club, with its sultry set design and creative music, made me feel immersed in the wonderful surroundings.

-The story itself slightly confused me when Joe arrives in the “Great Beyond” as a soul.
-Assuming this meant death I was relieved when he backtracked to the “Great Before” and met with counselors all named Jerry.
+The story itself slightly confused me when Joe arrived in the “Great Beyond” as a soul.
+Assuming this meant death, I was relieved when he backtracked to the “Great Before” and met with counselors all named Jerry.
 The counselors, I realized, prepare unborn souls for life with the help of mentor souls.
-This didn’t grip me as much as other characteristics of the film.

-Foxx and Fey are fine doing the voices for Joe and 22 respectively but they are not the highlight either.
+Foxx and Fey are fine doing the voices for Joe and 22, respectively, but they are not the highlight either.
 I never really thought of either of them throughout the duration.
 There were better aspects to focus on.

-Disney/Pixar featuring a black central character is worthy of mention and it is about time.
-Joe’s family is black adding a wonderful mother figure and supporting characters of ethnicity to the fold.
+Disney/Pixar’s feature film, which features a black central character, is worthy of mention, and it is about time.
+Joe’s family is black, adding an incredible mother figure and supporting characters of ethnicity to the fold.

-The music, the music, the music!
-This makes Soul as good a film as it is.
 Trent Reznor’s collaboration alone made me eager to see it.
-His creative use of keyboards and partnership with fellow Nine Inch Nails bandmate Atticus Ross provides proper ambiance to the metaphysical sequences.
-A hallucinogenic trance-like musical beat is unique and trippy.
+His creative use of keyboards and partnership with fellow Nine Inch Nails bandmate Atticus Ross provide proper ambiance to the metaphysical sequences.

-Younger children may be perplexed or bewildered by much of the activity so I’m not sure I’d recommend that demographic but music fans and admirers of rich stories with a subtext of life will enjoy the experience and subsequent message that Soul (2020) provides.
+Younger children may be perplexed or bewildered by much of the activity, so I’m not sure I’d recommend it for that demographic.
+However, music fans and admirers of rich stories with a subtext of life will likely enjoy the experience and the subsequent message that Soul (2020) provides.

-Oscar Nominations: Best Animated Feature Film (won), Best Original Score (won), Best Sound
+Oscar Nominations: 2 wins-Best Animated Feature Film (won), Best Original Score (won), Best Sound

 Onward-2020